Setting Gemstones in Metal Clay

 Press the stone into the disc until the girdle is covered and the table is level.

-Bezel Setting Gemstones in Metal Clay as Individual Design Components
+Bezel Setting Gemstones as Individual Metal Clay Design Components

 Setting individual gemstones in metal clay bezels to use as components is one of my favorite ways to bezel-set safe-to-fire gemstones in fresh metal clay.
 Setting the stones separately tends to minimize distortion and allows the setting to be refined as much as desired prior to attaching the pre-set stone to a metal clay jewelry design.

 Many jewelry artists like to use small amounts of leftover metal clay to bezel set gemstones and keep a variety of them on hand to use as design components.